Traineeship with the ICC International Centre for ADR

 The Traineeship Programs are full-time and the average working week is 35 hours.

 The Trainee will receive a monthly gratification of EUR 500.51 + meal vouchers + partial compensation of public transport costs.

 Applications should be addressed in English only by email addressed to the Selection Committee (Attn.
 Mrs. Alina Leoveanu and Mrs. Claudia Pansa) at email@example.com, with a copy to firstname.lastname@example.org

 This should include:

 - a short CV (one page maximum focusing on the experience relevant to the Traineeship) and indicating your current studies (with expected graduation date)

-- a cover letter (no model provided), describing in a detailed way which arbitration classes you followed and your first professional experience(s) in relation to arbitration.
+- a cover letter (no model provided), describing in a detailed way which dispute resolution classes you followed and your first professional experience(s) in relation to dispute resolution.